forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-apex.md

 For example, “`Write a method that takes an account as a parameter and returns all contacts associated with that account.`”
 5. Review the code that Einstein generates, and then click **Accept**, **Try Again**, or **Clear**.

-Use our example prompts to exercise your code generation muscle and learn how to get the most out of the generative AI tool.
+Use our example prompts to learn how to get the most out of the generative AI tool.

 **Note**: You can also access the **Einstein: Generate Code** command through hotkeys.
 Keyboard shortcuts are the following across environments: